jpch26/Two-Treatments-Comparison/README.md

 the experimental data, but you can see the code on data_simulation.R

-If you have cloned this repository and want to run this analysis from scratch first run era_all_outputs.R script and then run Main.R script.
+If you have cloned this repository and want to run this analysis from scratch first run erase_all_outputs.R script and then run Main.R script.

 Juan Pablo Carreón Hidalgo (jpch_26@outlook.com)